NAMUH is a work of visionary near-future science fiction.

 “Nice to meet y’all,” says Michael.

-Michael continues, “I ended up at this spot this morning ‘cause of some over-whelming feeling pushing me to be here right now.
+Michael continues, “I ended up at this spot this morning ’cause of some overwhelming feeling pushing me to be here right now.
 Best I can explain it—I just had to be here, even though I didn’t know where ‘here’ was.”

 He looks at Apollo again and says, “What about you?”

-Apollo is standing dumbfounded, mouth slightly ajar, just staring at the group as if they were an alien invasion force.
-‘All five of us have psychic abilities,’ he thinks.
+Apollo stands dumbfounded, mouth slightly ajar, staring at the group as if they were an alien invasion force.
+All five of us have psychic abilities, he thinks.

 “I’m like you, Michael,” Tara interjects.
 “I just knew I had to be here, but had no idea where ‘here’ was.
 It felt like a pressure on my back, as if something were pushing me forward.

-Tara’s face saddens, and tears begin to build in her eyes.
-“It’s similar to the feeling that made me leave home, but that was more of a pull, not a push,” she adds, as she rubs the water and tears from her eyes with both hands, trying to compose herself.
+Tara’s face saddens and tears begin to build in her eyes.
+“It’s similar to the feeling that made me leave home, but that was more of a pull, not a push,” she adds as she rubs the water and tears from her eyes with both hands, trying to compose herself.

 Brahma jumps back into the conversation, the same excitement and energy as before.
-“I track energy loss signatures from power grids as a job.
+“I track energy-loss signatures from power grids as a job.
 I can see energy in my mind.”

 Brahma pauses, takes a second to assess each of them, then continues.
 “I saw the energy emanating from this tree on a flyover yesterday.
 I just knew I needed to see it up close.
-Then, early this morning, an urgency to return awoke me, and I started walking.”
+Then, early this morning, an urgency to return awoke me and I started walking.”

-Apollo seems captivated by Tara, his dark brown eyes fixed on her with a look of quiet wonder.
+Apollo seems captivated by Tara, his dark-brown eyes fixed on her with a look of quiet wonder.

 Tara, sensing others’ feelings, understands that Apollo isn’t trying to be creepy, although it certainly looks that way.

-He is unknowingly radiating desire—not the lustful kind that most men, and some women, project upon meeting Tara for the first time, but something gentler, deeper.
+He is unknowingly radiating desire—not the lustful kind that most men and some women project upon meeting Tara for the first time, but something gentler, deeper.
 It’s the quiet, awestruck yearning of someone who believes they understand what love at first sight truly means.

 “Ugh, no, I was, I was…” Apollo splutters.